Scali bread

-Scali Bread is an Italian-American style of bread made predominantly in the Boston, Massachusetts area.
+Scali bread is an Italian-American style of bread made predominantly in the Boston, Massachusetts, area.
 It is a braided loaf that is covered in sesame seeds.
-It was originally made by the Scali family of Boston, and is now a regional specialty.
+The earliest known documented references to scali bread suggest that it was created by the Fitchburg-based Brockelman's Brothers grocery chain on or before 1941, and is now a regional specialty.

-Available at many bakeries in the Boston area, a Scali can be purchased intact or quickly sliced on an industrial bread slicer.
+Available at many bakeries in the Boston area, a scali can be purchased intact or quickly sliced on an industrial bread slicer.
 One bakery that has been making the traditional form for decades is the Winter Hill Bakery, a popular Somerville source of this loaf for decades.